liborty/rstats/README.md

 * **Version 2.0.9** - Pruned some rarely used methods, simplified `gmparts` and `gmerror`, updated dependencies.

 * **Version 2.0.8**' - Changed initial guess in iterative weighted gm methods to weighted mean.
 This, being more accurate than plain mean, leads to fewer iterations.
-Updated some dependecies.
+Updated some dependencies.

 * **Version 2.0.7** - Updated to `ran 2.0`.